HYPNOSIS FOR ADRFS or SED

 They felt out of control because of some big life change such as moving house, a new pre-school or a change in the family.
 They react by controlling the one thing they can control: food.

 Hypnotherapy works by talking to the unconscious to bring about change.
 It's about convincing the unconscious they can still be safe if they eat different foods.
-While CBT works from the mind to the unconscious, hypnosis works from the unconscious to the mind.
+While Cognitive Therapies work from the mind to the unconscious, hypnosis works from the unconscious to the mind.

 Adults and children can suffer from any number of phobias from fear of flying to fear of small spaces.
 Hypnotherapy has proven to be successful in bringing about positive change for all sorts of sufferers.
 As an anxiety specialist I work with many different phobias in my clinic, phobia being an extreme anxiety.